 These butternut squash oatcakes are fast becoming one of my favourite hidden vegetable recipes.
 If your child is a picky eater these are a good one to try to get them eating something with a different taste or texture.

-These butternut squash cheesy oatcakes could also be given to older babies or those following baby led weaning.
+These butternut squash cheese oatcakes could also be given to older babies or those following baby led weaning.
 This healthy oatcakes recipe is softer than shop-bought oatcakes and there is no added salt (although bear in mind that cheese does contain salt of course).
 After they’ve been frozen they are even softer.